-Although many time-varying copula models have been proposed in the literature, most rely on a single copula instead of a mixture copula.
-Thus, although the copula dependence parameters that reflect the levels of dependence can change over time, the copula function that represents the pattern of dependence is still time-invariant.
-However, international equity markets may exhibit different dependence patterns during different periods, e.g., in tranquil periods and in crisis periods, and hence a single copula model is inadequate.
-Therefore, we contribute to the literature by proposing a time-varying mixture copula model with both time-varying dependence parameters and weights (or coefficients of the component copulas in a mixture copula model) to analyze co-movements across international equity markets.
-Indeed, the weights in a mixture copula model summarize the dependent patterns or shapes, and their magnitudes signify the importance of the corresponding copulas.
-By allowing the weights to be dynamic, we can recognize different dependence patterns during various periods.
-Furthermore, we do not specify a parametric form for the weights and dependence parameters in the time-varying mixture copula model, using a data-driven method for their specification.
+Although many time-varying copula models have been proposed in the literature, most of them rely on a single copula instead of a mixture copula.
+Thus, although the copula dependence parameters which reflect the levels of dependence can change with time, the copula function which represents the pattern of dependence is still time-invariant.
+However, international equity markets may exhibit different dependence patterns during different time periods, i.e., in tranquil periods and in crisis periods, and hence a single copula model is inadequate.
+Therefore, in this paper, we contribute to the literature by proposing a time-varying mixture copula model with both time-varying dependence parameters and weights (or coefficients of component copulas in a mixture copula model) to analyze the co-movements across international equity markets.
+Indeed, the weights in a mixture copula model summarize the dependent patterns or shapes and their magnitudes signify the importance of the corresponding copulas.
+By allowing the weights to be dynamic, we can recognize different dependence patterns during different time periods.
+Furthermore, we do not specify any parametric form for the weights and dependence parameters in a time-varying mixture copula model, and use a data-driven method for their specification.
 In this way, we alleviate typical misspecification problems in copulas.
-The proposed model can be considered an ideal copula model, as described in Patton (2012b), in the sense that it accommodates dependence of either positive or negative sign, captures both symmetric and asymmetric dependence, and allows for the possibility of nonzero tail dependence.
-The proposed model differs from those of prior studies, which focus exclusively on single copula models (Hafner and Reznikova (2010); Acar, Craiu, and Yao (2011)).
-It also differs from previous mixture copula models that assume that either the weights or the dependence parameters do not change over time (Garcia and Tsafack (2011); Liu et al. (2019)).
-Finally, it generalizes the time-varying optimal copula model of Liu, Ji, and Fan (2017), which assumes a single copula at each time point.
+The proposed model can be considered as an ideal copula model, as described in Patton (2012b), in the sense that it accommodates dependence of either positive or negative sign, captures both symmetric and asymmetric dependence, and allows for the possibility of non-zero tail dependence.
+The proposed model is different from prior studies which focus exclusively on single copula models (Hafner and Reznikova, 2010; Acar, Craiu and Yao, 2011).
+It also differs from previous mixture copula models that assume either the weights or dependence parameters do not change with time (Garcia and Tsafack, 2011; Liu et al., 2019).
+Finally, it generalizes the time-varying optimal copula model of Liu, Ji and Fan (2017) which assumes a single copula at each time point.

-An important issue is that the ranges of both the copula dependence parameters and their corresponding weights are restricted, for example, $\theta \in (-1, 1)$ for a Gaussian copula, $\theta \in (0, \infty)$ for a Clayton copula, and the weights satisfy $\lambda_k \in [0, 1]$ and $\sum_k \lambda_k = 1$.
-To overcome this difficulty in the nonparametric estimation, Abegaz, Gijbels, and Veraverbeke (2012) and Acar, Craiu, and Yao (2011) use known inverse functions to ensure that the copula parameters are properly defined, and employ a local polynomial framework to estimate the dependence parameters.
-However, in the asymptotic properties, both the bias and the variance depend on the choice of the inverse link function, see, for example, Theorem 2 of Abegaz, Gijbels, and Veraverbeke (2012) and Corollary 1 of Acar, Craiu, and Yao (2011).
+An important issue is that the range of both copula dependence parameters and their corresponding weights are restricted, e.g. $\theta \in (-1, 1)$ for a Gaussian copula, $\theta \in (0, \infty)$ for a Clayton copula, and the weights satisfying $\lambda_k \in [0, 1]$ and $\sum_k \lambda_k = 1$ .
+To overcome this difficulty in the nonparametric estimation, Abegaz, Gijbels and Veraverbeke (2012) and Acar, Craiu and Yao (2011) use some known inverse functions to ensure that the copula parameters are properly defined and employ a local polynomial framework to estimate the dependence parameters.
+However, in the asymptotic properties both the bias and variance depend on the choice of the inverse link function, see, e.g., Theorem 2 of Abegaz, Gijbels and Veraverbeke (2012) and Corollary 1 of Acar, Craiu and Yao (2011).
 It is nontrivial to find an optimal inverse link function in a large functional space.
-In this study, we employ a local constant (Nadaraya-Watson) kernel method without choosing an inverse link function, and show that the local constant estimators have the same asymptotic behavior as the local linear estimators at the interior points: both have the same bias and variance terms, as well as the same convergence rate.
+In this study, we employ a local constant (Nadaraya-Watson) kernel method without choosing any inverse link function and show that the local constant estimators have the same asymptotic behavior as the local linear estimators at the interior points: both have the same bias and variance terms as well as the same convergence rate.